CorasWorks/TAMIS-UI/README.md

 # TAMIS-UI

-The JS and CSS were originally placed in the CorasNow source files (libs/TAMIS/OnLoad.js and assets/CSS/kendo.custom.css)
+The the files were originally placed in the CorasNow source files (C:\inetpub\wwwroot\CorasCloudWeb)

 Stored here for back up and sharing with the rest of CorasNow Users.